romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 This first stop of the second day (**Fig_chan-dos-carris**) is located in a band of Si-poor (ultramafic to mafic) Fe-Ti-rich rocks that outcrop between the *Uzal* peridotite massif and the banded granulites, which we are the aim of the next stop (**Fig_XX**).
 As noted in **Section 4**, these rocks are mainly of Cpx (augite to omphacite), Grt, and Amp (pargasite) in varying proportions.
 They range from pyrigarnites (dominated by Grt-Cpx ), to hornblendites (dominated by Amp), with all grades in between (**Fig. 4.X**).
 They are generally coarse- to medium-grained, but finer-grained rocks due to intense deformation are also found.
 Plagioclase is typically < 5 % or even absent, although its content locally increase owing to partial melting (**Fig. 4.X**).

 <img src="cabo-ortegal/fieldguide_figures/chan-dos-carris.jpg"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_chan-dos-carris**.
 Outcrops of Si-poor Fe-Ti-rich rocks near the *Chan dos Carrís* lookout.
 Note the *Herbeira* cliffs and wind farm in the background.
 Photo credit: R. Tilhac.

 Note that the term “pyrigarnites” was coined here by [Vogel (1967)](https://repository.naturalis.nl/pub/505641).
-Due to their resemblance to eclogites and the lack of Plg, the pyrigarnites have also been referred to as eclogites _sensu lato_ in the Cabo Ortegal literature (_e.g._, Galán and Marcos, 2000), to distinguish them from the main *Concepenido* eclogites, which we will see in **Stops 2.4** and **2.5**.
+Due to their resemblance to eclogites and the lack of Plg, the pyrigarnites have also been referred to as eclogites _sensu lato_ in the Cabo Ortegal literature (_e.g._, Galán and Marcos, 2000), to distinguish them from the main *Concepenido* eclogites, which are the aim of **Stops 2.4** and **2.5**.
 Pyrigarnites are sometimes referred to as Grt clinopyroxenites or more specifically low-Mg Grt clinopyroxenites.
 More recently, they have been classified as "arclogites", a term that also encompasses pyribolites (Px-Amp), Gry pyroxenites, and others rocks typically formed in arc-root settings (see [Ducea _et al._, 2021](https://doi.org/10.1016/j.earscirev.2020.103375)).

 The Si-poor Fe-Ti-rich rocks exhibit a strong planolinear texture (LS tectonites, **Fig. 6.2.1**).
 Here, the pyrigranites show a penetrative foliation with no development of structures such as transposed foliations or lineations, folds or boudins.
 However, lenses and boudins of pyrigarnites are commonly found embedded in the Opx-free garnet granulites (see examples in **Section 4**).
 These rocks show ample evidence of plastic deformation (dislocation creep), including microstructures developped within grains (**REF***) and strong preferential crystallographic orientations in the main minerals (**Fig. 6.2.2**).
 Spectacular examples of trondhjemitic veins cutting the tectonic foliation are also observed in the pyrigarnites, although not in this outcrop (**Fig. 4.X**).

 > NOTE: Add missing REF.

 <img src="cabo-ortegal/fieldguide_figures/day2-01.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig. 6.2.1.** EBSD phase maps (XZ section) illustrating the microstructure and mineral assemblage of Si-poor Fe-Ti-rich rocks samples. **Top**: Strongly deformed, fine-grained sample (OC22-22-XZ from **Stop 2.1**) of Amp-rich plagio-pyrigarnite (following Vogel’s nomenclature).
 Modal composition is: 49 % Amp, 18% Plg, 17% Cpx, 9 % Grt, 6 % Zo-Ep, 1% other phases.
 The relatively high Amp content is due to the mm-sized Pl-rich layer at the top of the thin section. **Bottom**: Strongly deformed Amp-rich pyribolite (OC22-12-XZ from near the contact with the *Uzal* peridotites.
 Modal composition is: 75 % Amp, 20 % Cpx, 2 % Grt, 2 % Plg, 1 % other phases.
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

 <img src="cabo-ortegal/fieldguide_figures/day2-02.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig 6.2.2**.
 Typical CPO (crystallographic preferred orientation) patterns of the main minerals in the Si-poor Fe-Ti-rich rocks.
 Omphacite shows CPO patterns ranging from LS to L types, with most c-axes oriented parallel to the lineation and b-axes and a-axes defining an imperfect girdle normal to the lineation, suggesting plain to prolate strain (_e.g._, [Keppler, 2018](https://doi.org/10.1016/j.jsg.2018.04.003)).
 Pargasite typically shows c-axis alignment parallel to the mineral lineation and a-axis alignment normal to the foliation (_i.e._ Type I of [Ko and Jung, 2015](https://doi.org/10.1038/ncomms7586)).
 Plagioclase exhibits variable CPO patterns ranging from weak to moderate in intensity.
 Garnet displays random CPO patterns (not shown here).
 Other less volumetrically significant minerals, such as Zo and epidote (Ep), also develop strong CPO.
 Upper hemisphere equal area projections, contours in multiples of a uniform distribution.
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

-The literature on the Cabo Ortegal Complex provides limited discussion regarding the origin of these rocks, which will be discussed in the field.
-Another aspect that will be discussed on the field concerns the contact observed here between the *Uzal* massif and the Si-poor, Fe-Ti-rich rocks.
+The literature on the Cabo Ortegal Complex provides limited inferences  on the origin of these rocks.
+This aspect, as well as the nature of the contact between the *Uzal* massif and the Si-poor, Fe-Ti-rich rocks, is discussed on the field.

 Galán & Marcos (1997) interpreted this contact as a continuous transition from mantle to lower crust (_i.e._ paleo-Moho), while other authors (_e.g._, Ábalos _et al._, 2003; Puelles _et al._, 2009) consider that all the HP-HT Unit of the Cabo Ortegal Complex are in tectonic contacts while others argue that some of these contacts are igneous.
 Based on the paleo-Moho assumption, [Brown _et al._, (2009)](https://doi.org/10.1016/j.epsl.2009.05.032) and [Llana-Fúnez & Brown (2012)](https://doi.org/10.1130/B30568.1) proposed that the petrological and seismic Moho are distinct owing to the seismic properties of the Si-poor, Fe-Ti-rich rocks that closely resemble those of peridotites.